REOPEN YOUR PRIOR APPLICATION & GET ALL YOUR DISABILITY BENEFITS

 It doesn’t cost any money upfront to hire our law firm.
 If you don’t win your case, then you do not pay an attorney fee.
 If we do win your case, then you will owe 25% of your back benefit in attorney fees.
 However, our attorney fee is capped.

-We charge whatever is less between the cap and 25% of the past due benefits.
-That means we can never charge more than the attorney fe cap for winning your case at the hearing level or prior to it.
-Again, if we do not win your case, you will not owe an attorney fee.
+We charge whatever amount is less between the cap and 25% of the past due benefits.
+That means we don’t charge more than the attorney fee cap for winning your case at the hearing level or prior to it.
+Again, if we do not win your case, then you will not owe an attorney fee.

 We offer a free review of your case.
 There is no pressure to become a client if you call.
 You can simply ask questions.
-We will answer.
+We will do our best to answer.
 You can trust that we will do everything we can to win your benefits.
 Contact us for your free case review.
 Put our legal experience to work for you.